How To Mix & Match Tones And Textures This Fall

 1. Play With Patterns

-Create a dynamic tablescape by arranging leafy, colorful plants, gourds, and squashes in zinc trays.
+Create a dynamic tablescape by arranging leafy, colorful, potted plants, gourds, and squashes in metal trays.

 2. Embrace Burgundy And Green